-Parameter Description /Conn Database connection parameter.
-Minimum access level End user For more information about permissions, see the One Identity Manager Installation Guide and the One Identity Manager Authorization and Authentication Guide .
+Parameter or option Description /Conn Database connection parameter.
+A user with a minimum access level of End user is required.
+For more information about permissions, see the One Identity Manager Installation Guide and the One Identity Manager Authorization and Authentication Guide.
 Alternatively, you can enter the name of the connection according to the registry HKEY_CURRENT_USER\Software\One Identity\One Identity Manager\Global\Connections. /Auth Authentication data.
 The authentication data depends on the authentication module used.
 For more information about One Identity Manager authentication modules, see the One Identity Manager Authorization and Authentication Guide . /Prov (Optional) Database provider.
 The following values are permitted: VI.DB.ViSqlFactory, VI.DB and QBM.AppServer.Client.ServiceClientFactory, QBM.AppServer.Client. /Definition Path to the import definition file.
-Example:

-Parameter Description C:\Path\To\Definition.xml /ImportFile Path to the import file.
+Example: C:\Path\To\Definition.xml /ImportFile Path to the import file.
 Multiple instances of this parameter are possible.
 The import definition file specified in the /Definition parameter is used.
 Example: C:\Path\To\Import.csv /DefinitionPair Pair of the import definition file and the import file.
 The files are separated by a pipe character ( ).
 Multiple instances of this parameter are possible.
 Example: C:\Path\To\Definition.xml C:\Path\To\Import.csv /LogLevel (Optional) Scope of output to be processed.
-Permitted values are: Off: No logging.
-Fatal: All critical error messages are logged.
-Error: All error messages are logged.
+Permitted values are: Off: No logging. • Fatal: All critical error messages are logged.

+option Description Error: All error messages are logged.
 Info: All information is logged.
 Warn: All warnings are logged.
 Debug: Debugger outputs are logged.
 This setting should only be used for testing.
 Trace: Highly detailed information is logged.
 This setting should only be used for analysis purposes.
 The log file quickly becomes large and cumbersome. /Culture (Optional) Language used to create the file.
 The language is required in order to read local character formats correctly, for example, dates.
-Example: en-US -p (Optional) If this parameter is used, the processing progress is shown. -?
-Display program help.
+Example: en-US -р (Optional) If this parameter is used, the processing progress is shown. -v (Optional) Provides additional information (verbose). -? h Display program help.